 Soon after he became the Holy Father, Pope Francis mentioned that he sees "the Church as a field hospital after battle."
-We know from our own personal experiences as well as statistics on the number of families impacted by addiction that we are all wounded and in need of healing.
+We know from our own personal experiences and statistics related to addiction that we are all wounded and in need of healing.
 Thus, rather than serving as a dispatcher and handing off the vulnerable, the Catholic Church is to be a beacon of light to anyone seeking to make difficult changes and transformations.